 - Oil - Reach for a good quality extra virgin olive oil, if possible.

 - Herbs - The herbs are technically optional, but I highly recommend adding them for depth of flavor.
-Feel free to use any dried herb mix you like; tomatoes play nicely with a wide variety of spices including basil, oregano, cilantro, fennel, thyme and chili powder.
+Feel free to use this homemade Italian seasoning or any dried herb mix you like; tomatoes play nicely with a wide variety of spices including basil, oregano, cilantro, fennel, thyme and chili powder.

 - Salt & Pepper - At the very least, be sure to use salt and pepper to season the tomatoes.
 Seasoning is the golden rule in the kitchen, and as Samin Nosrat concisely points out, every dish needs Salt, Acid, Fat & Heat.
 The tomatoes bring the acid; olive oil the fat; pepper is the heat; and salt is, well, the salt.